tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 :: Progress: [81630/81630] :: Job [1/1] :: 29 req/sec :: Duration: [1:07:37] :: Errors: 148 ::
 {% endhighlight %}

 The results of the directory bruteforce suggests that there are two directories.
-The first is `/forum` which redirects to `/forum/` which is identical to `forum.bart.htb`.
-The second one is `/monitor` which redirects us `/monitor/` which prompts us for credentials, as shown below.
+The first is `/forum` which redirects to `/forum/`.
+Visiting the `/forum/` page in a browser reveals that this web page is identical to `forum.bart.htb`.
+The second one is `/monitor` which redirects us to `/monitor/`.
+Visiting the `/monitor/` page reveals a login prompt, as shown below.
 Fuzzing the `forum.bart.htb` domain with the same wordlist did not result in anything except for the `/` page.

 ![monitor](/assets/{{ imgDir }}/monitor.png)

-We could try to guess correct credentials through a brute force attack.
-We can use the names of five employeese to manually create a list of potential usernames, as shown below.
+To bypass the login prompt, we could try to guess a correct set of credentials through a brute force attack.
+This would require a list of potential usernames and passwords.
+We can use the names of the five employees we discovered earlier, to manually create a list of potential usernames, as shown below.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]
 └─$ @@cat users@@